metabase/metabase/docs/administration-guide/01-managing-databases.md

 ##### Re-scanning a single table or field

 To re-scan a specific table, go to the Data Model section of the Admin Panel, select the table from the list, and click the gear icon in the top right of the page.
-Similarly, to do this for just a specific field, on the same Data Model page, find the field you want and click the gear icon on the far right of the field's name and options:
+Similarly, to do this for just a specific field, on the same Data Model page, find the field you want and click the gear icon on the far right of the field's name and options.

-![Field options][images/field-options.png]

 On either the table settings or field settings page, you'll see these options: